Product updates that drive adoption not just awareness

 One video powers every channel

-Embed in your changelog page, post to YouTube, share on Twitter and LinkedIn, drop in Discord, include in the newsletter.
-One recording, exported for every platform developers use.
-Maximum reach without repeating work.
+Embed in the changelog, post to YouTube, share on X and LinkedIn, drop in Discord, include in the developer newsletter.
+One recording, exported per platform, lands across every channel developers actually check.

 1